Meet the Band

 During his college years at Rice University he invented a special microphone for pianos, the “Helpinstill Piano Pickup,” an amplification system now used worldwide and bearing his surname, and achieved international fame as a technical innovator.
 (For more about this, check out his other website at www.helpinstill.com.)

-Rachelle Akpanumoh (Trumpet, Backing Vocals) A veteran of the University of Houston band programs, Rachelle recently received her Bachelor's degree in Math from there.
-She grew up in Sugar Land, Texas, and her father is a preacher and native of Nigeria who moved to the U.S. to be an engineer and settled in Sugar Land.
-She performs every Sunday morning in her father's church.
-Dave Sartin (Drums) Dave is a Houston native, getting his musical start performing in the Scarborough High School Drum Line and Stage Band as well as various local bands.
-Dave brings 35 years of experience along with a an energetic zeal for performing and laying down a solid beat for The Ezra Charles Band.
-Alisha Pattillo (Saxophone) The newest member of the band is originally from Melbourne, Australia!
+Rachelle Akpanumoh (Trumpet, Backing Vocals) A veteran of the University of Houston band programs, Rachelle recently received her Bachelor's degree in Math from there, and also now has a Masters Degree in Neurosciences.
+She grew up in Sugar Land, Texas, and her father is a preacher and native of Nigeria who moved to the U.S. to be an engineer and settled in Texas.
+When she closes her eyes onstage and starts into a solo, you'd better hold onto your seat!
+Alisha Pattillo (Saxophone) The newest member of the horn section is originally from Melbourne, Australia!
 After a misspent youth occupied with playing blues in Singapore at age 15, and graduating from the University of Melbourne with a music degree, she found her true home in Texas with the Band with the Girl Horn Players.
 Once you've seen her light up an audience with her show-stopping riffs amd fiery sax pyrotechnics, you'll never again say, "She's pretty good for a girl!"
+A major jazz magazine recently called her the "Australian Sax Goddess."
+Indeed!
+Kevin Berry (Drums) The newest member of the band grew up in Omaha, Nebraska, but when he came to Texas just a few years ago he knew he was home!
+Kevin gives the band the powerful, funky beat that Ezra's music calls for, and he plays just like a Baby Kangaroo: always in the pocket!
 Home Calendar News Booking Pics CD's Bio PressClips PressPhotos Trophies E-mail Ezra